RBI introduces tough PCA framework for large NBFCs, effective October 2022

 This brings them almost on a par with banks in terms of supervision and regulatory reach.
 This follows the scale-based regulations and revision in non-performing asset (NPA) norms brought in by the regulator for the sector.

-The framework for comes into effect on October 1 next year on the basis of their financial position on or after March 31.
-It will be applicable for all deposit-taking and other large ones that sit in the middle, upper, and top layers of the central bank’s scale-based regulation for the sector.
+The PCA framework for NBFCs comes into effect on October 1 next year on the basis of their financial position on or after March 31.
+It will be applicable for all deposit-taking NBFCs and other large ones that sit in the middle, upper, and top layers of the central bank’s scale-based regulation for the sector.

-However, those not taking deposits and with an asset size of less than Rs 1,000 crore, primary dealers, government-owned NBFCs, and housing companies are exempt from this framework.
+However, those not taking deposits and with an asset size of less than Rs 1,000 crore, primary dealers, government-owned NBFCs, and housing finance companies are exempt from this framework.

-This will, therefore, be applicable for only a few while the vast majority of the nearly 10,000 such entities will be excluded.
+This will, therefore, be applicable for only a few NBFCs while the vast majority of the nearly 10,000 such entities will be excluded.
 However, the central bank can take any action irrespective of the size of an NBFC.

-The central bank cited the growing size of the NBFC sector and “substantial interconnectedness with other segments of the financial system” as the reason for the framework.
+The central bank cited the growing size of the NBFC sector and “substantial interconnectedness with other segments of the financial system” as the reason for the PCA framework.
 It said it would further strengthen the supervisory tools for NBFCs.

-“The objective of the Framework is to enable supervisory intervention at appropriate time and require the supervised entity to initiate and implement remedial measures in a timely manner, so as to restore its financial health,” the said in its statement.
+“The objective of the PCA Framework is to enable supervisory intervention at appropriate time and require the supervised entity to initiate and implement remedial measures in a timely manner, so as to restore its financial health,” the RBI said in its statement.

 PCA thresholds